Ltl Acorn 5210A Trail Camera

 In TEST mode push the Replay/OK button to enter Playback mode.

 Use the up & down arrow buttons to scroll through your recorded files.
 In the top left hand corner of each file you will see a symbol denoting whether that file is an image or a video.
 A white arrow is an image, for a video a green video reel symbol that looks a bit like a # will show.

 If you are looking at a video clip, push the right arrow (SHOT) button to play it.

 Press the OK button to leave Playback mode.

 Whilst in the Playback screen you can push the Menu button to bring up the option to delete files, you can either choose to delete the current clip/photo or delete all of them.

 Always use genuine branded SDHC (class 10 & 32G max) cards, there are often many fake cards on the market (especially being sold on Amazon & eBay).
 Also, always format your SD card using the “format” option in the camera menu, or format the card on your home computer.

 SD cards do not last forever, if you think that yours may have developed a fault then try a new card before assuming your camera is faulty.

-If you think your camera has developed a fault, try a system reset as below:
+If you think your camera has developed a fault or glitch in performance, try a full system reset as below.